Overcome Self-Organization Blocks

 We know that self-organization is a critical aspect of every successful Agile project and we know that it takes trust, respect, openness and responsibility.
 So why many teams have a hard time to achieve it?

-Implementing team self-organization with the Scrum framework for Agile product and project management approach.
+How to implement self-organized teams with the Scrum framework for Agile product and project management approach.

 We know that self-organization is a critical aspect of every successful Agile project and we know that it takes trust, respect, openness and responsibility.
 So why many teams have a hard time to achieve it?